MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/getting-started-ios/index.md

 > private var pinLayer: MSMapElementLayer!
 >```

-Next step, initialize and add it to map view's layers in your `onCreate` method:
+Next step, initialize and add it to map view's layers in your `viewDidLoad` method:

 >```swift
 > pinLayer = MSMapElementLayer()